David Konderla: Pastoral letters and public statements

 As Bishop of Tulsa, Konderla has issued pastoral letters and public statements addressing Catholic teaching, diocesan life, and social issues, often aligning with national Catholic priorities while addressing local concerns.
-These writings and statements, reflect Konderla’s focus on orthodox teaching, social justice, and civic engagement.
+These writings and statements, reflect Konderla's focus on orthodox teaching, social justice, and civic engagement.

-In 2018, Konderla promulgated Sent to Proclaim Good News, a pastoral letter emphasizing evangelization and the New Evangelization in the Diocese of Tulsa, drawing on Pope Francis’s Evangelii Gaudium.
+In 2018, Konderla promulgated Sent to Proclaim Good News, a pastoral letter emphasizing evangelization and the New Evangelization in the Diocese of Tulsa, drawing on Pope Francis's Evangelii Gaudium.
 The letter called for renewed missionary zeal in response to declining sacramental participation, outlining initiatives such as formation programs for lay leaders and parish revitalization efforts.

 In October 2019, Konderla released a list of nine priests and two deacons from the diocese with credible accusations of sexual abuse of children.

 During the COVID-19 pandemic in March 2020, Konderla suspended public Masses, emphasizing spiritual communion and charity toward vulnerable populations.
 In May 2020, he commended vaccine development but raised ethical concerns about fetal cell lines in research, urging support for alternatives.
-In June 2020, following the death of George Floyd, Konderla issued a statement expressing solidarity with Black Catholics, condemning systemic racism, and calling for prayer, education, and action to address inequalities, referencing the U.S. bishops’ 2018 pastoral letter Open Wide Our Hearts.
+In June 2020, following the murder of George Floyd, Konderla issued a statement expressing solidarity with Black Catholics, condemning systemic racism, and calling for prayer, education, and action to address inequalities, referencing the U.S. bishops’ 2018 pastoral letter Open Wide Our Hearts.
 He hosted diocesan listening sessions on racial justice.

-In the lead-up to the 2020 U.S. presidential election, Konderla echoed the USCCB’s Forming Consciences for Faithful Citizenship, highlighting abortion as a priority issue while urging consideration of immigration, poverty, and family policies.
+In the lead-up to the 2020 U.S. presidential election, Konderla echoed the USCCB's Forming Consciences for Faithful Citizenship, highlighting abortion as a priority issue while urging consideration of immigration, poverty, and family policies.
 In October 2020, Konderla withdrew the diocese from the Oklahoma Conference of Churches.
-The conference director, Reverend Shannon Fleck, stated that Konderla objected to the inclusion of LGBTQ individuals in a statement against discrimination; Konderla clarified in November 2020 that his reason was the conference’s failure to address discrimination against "unborn children".
+The conference director, Reverend Shannon Fleck, stated that Konderla objected to the inclusion of LGBTQ individuals in a statement against discrimination; Konderla clarified in November 2020 that his reason was the conference's failure to address discrimination against "unborn children".